You are here

 Things in common

-Each team is given four pictures/photos of people, objects, places or a list of four words (people, things etc.).
+Each team is given four pictures (or words) of people, objects or places.

 - One of the four items is the odd one out and they must decide what three of them have in common.

-- Challenges can draw on your students' knowledge and curriculum interests or their outside musical, sporting and cultural interests, e.g. four items commonly found in a teenager's room (four of which contain a micro chip), four singers (three of them write their own songs).
+- Challenges can draw on your students' knowledge and curriculum interests or their outside musical, sporting and cultural interests, e.g. four items commonly found in a teenager's room (three of which contain a microchip), four singers (three of them write their own songs).

 Slaves to fashion

 Take a fashion item which is important to young people in the country where you are working.

 - Ask students to bring as many pictures of these items from magazines as they can (bring your own too).
 Put students in groups to compare their photos.
 Ask them to divide the collection into three categories: fashionable, practical, both.

 - Each group must then choose the best possible style for their age range and explain their choice to the rest of the class.

 - This can lead in to discussions on how important it is to be fashionable/peer pressure/marketing to young people/parental attitudes to their choice of clothes, etc.